 R.W.
 White, 1959, Motivation reconsidered: The concept of competence, Psychological Review, 66, 5, pp. 297-333I have now re-read the paper more carefully and find that his concept of "effectance" partly overlaps with the A-B-M idea, but is also different in important ways.

 "Effectance motivation similarly aims for the feeling of efficacy, not for the vitally important learnings that come as its consequence."There is no such aim for feelings of any kind necessarily associated with architecture-based motivation, although as a side effect of acting on A-B-M the animal may discover that such motives often produce new kinds of competence and that may make them rewarding.
-Later the child may learn how to select actions that are more likely to achieve that, though such learning needs non-trivial learning mechanisms to produce a useful level of generality.
+Later the individual may learn how to select actions that are more likely to achieve that, though such learning needs non-trivial learning mechanisms to produce a useful level of generality.